Bromo-DragonFLY: Overdose and toxicity

-Laboratory testing has confirmed that in October 2009, a batch of Bromo-Dragonfly was distributed, mislabeled as the related compound 2C-B-FLY, which is around 20x less potent than BDF by weight.
+Laboratory testing has confirmed that in October 2009, a batch of Bromo-DragonFLY was distributed, mislabeled as the related compound 2C-B-FLY, which is around 20 times less potent than BDF by weight.
 This mistake is believed to have contributed to several lethal overdoses and additional hospitalizations.
 The batch implicated in these deaths also contained significant synthesis impurities, which may have contributed to the toxicity.

 Vasoconstrictive action resulting from severe overdose of Bromo-DragonFLY is known to have caused tissue necrosis of the extremities in at least one case.
 In September 2007, a 35-year-old Swedish male required amputation of the front part of his feet and several fingers on one hand after taking a massive (but unknown) overdose; reportedly, the compound acted as a long-acting efficacious vasoconstrictor, leading to necrosis and gangrene which became apparent several weeks after the overdose occurred.
 Treatment was of limited efficacy in this case, although tolazoline is reportedly an effective treatment where available.

 Overdose-associated disturbing experiences and health problems have been described.
 One case in 2008 in England involved inhalation of vomit, causing nearly fatal asphyxia.
 Seizures have also been reported.

 On October 3, 2009, a 22-year-old male from Copenhagen died after ingesting Bromo-DragonFLY.
 His friend described the trip saying, "It was like being dragged to hell and back again.
 Many times.
 It is the most evil [thing] I've ever tried.
 It lasted an eternity."

 On May 7, 2011, in the United States, two young adults died after overdosing on Bromo-DragonFLY, which they thought was 2C-E, and several others were hospitalized during the same incident.
-Because they took a dosage appropriate for 2C-E, those who took the drug received, in some cases, 100x the normal dose.
+Because they took a dosage appropriate for 2C-E, those who took the drug received, in some cases, 100 times the normal dose.
 Both deaths followed seizures, vomiting blood, and terrifying hallucinations.